About EU Pet Passports.

 Rabies Antibody Test

 The rabies antibody titration test is mandatory for pet animals entering the EU.
-An authorized veterinarian must carry out the test at least 30 days after the date of vaccination against rabies.
+An authorised veterinarian must carry out the test at least 30 days after the date of vaccination against rabies.

 Moreover, you must wait 3-months from the date the successful blood sample was taken before you can travel.